-On April 1, 2022, Ben, through CT Risk Management, L.L.C., made aggregate payments of \$5.0 million to purchase additional put options in the S&P 500 Index with an aggregate notional amount of \$141.3 million.
+On April 1, 2022, Ben, through CT Risk Management, L.L.C., ("CT") made aggregate payments of \$5.0 million to purchase additional put options in the S&P 500 Index with an aggregate notional amount of \$141.3 million.
 Half of the notional expires in April 2024, while the other half expires in April 2025.
-On April 27, 2022, CT Risk Management, L.L.C. sold an equity interest for \$2.4 million to the third-party involved in a participation loan transaction described in Note 7 and utilized the proceeds to purchase additional put options similar to the put options purchased on April 1, 2022.
+On April 27, 2022, CT sold an equity interest for \$2.4 million to the third-party involved in a participation loan transaction described in Note 7 and utilized the proceeds to purchase additional put options similar to the put options purchased on April 1, 2022.
 These put options were sold in September 2023 for \$1.0 million, resulting in a recognized loss of \$0.7 million.

-The put options are designed to protect the NAV of the interests in alternative assets, which generate the collateral to certain of the ExAlt Loans in Ben Liquidity's loan portfolio or the loans related to the participation loan transaction and provide for distributions to the Customer ExAlt Trusts' ultimate beneficiary, against market risk.
-The options are carried at fair value, which is determined using quoted market prices.
-Any realized gains and losses are recorded on a trade-date basis.
-Realized and unrealized gains and losses are recognized in gain (loss) on financial instruments, net in the consolidated statements of comprehensive income (loss).
+The put options were designed to protect the NAV of the interests in alternative assets, which generate the collateral to certain of the ExAlt Loans in Ben Liquidity's loan portfolio or the loans related to the participation loan transaction and provide for distributions to the Customer ExAlt Trusts' ultimate beneficiary, against market risk.
+The options were carried at fair value, which was determined using quoted market prices.
+Any realized gains and losses were recorded on a trade-date basis.
+Realized and unrealized gains and losses were recognized in gain (loss) on financial instruments, net in the consolidated statements of comprehensive income (loss).

-As of September 30, 2023 and March 31, 2023, the fair value of the options was nil and \$4.0 million, respectively.
-For the three months ended September 30, 2023 and 2022, Ben has recognized losses of \$0.7 million and gains of \$1.0 million, respectively, on the put options, of which approximately \$0.3 million and \$0.7 million, respectively, is attributable to Ben or Ben's loan portfolio, with the remainder attributable principally to the loan involved in the participation loan transaction.
-For the six months ended September 30, 2023 and 2022, Ben has recognized losses of \$3.0 million and gains of \$2.7 million, respectively, on the put options, of which approximately \$2.0 million and \$2.0 million, respectively, is attributable to Ben or Ben's loan portfolio, with the remainder attributable principally to the loan involved in the participation loan transaction.
+No options were held as of or during the three months ended December 31, 2023.
+As of March 31, 2023, the fair value of the options was \$4.0 million.
+For the three months ended December 31, 2022, Ben recognized losses of \$3.8 million on the put options, of which approximately \$2.8 million is attributable to Ben or Ben's loan portfolio, with the remainder attributable principally to the loan involved in the participation loan transaction.
+For the nine months ended December 31, 2023 and 2022, Ben recognized losses of \$3.0 million and losses of \$1.1 million, respectively, on the put options, of which approximately \$2.0 million and \$0.8 million, respectively, is attributable to Ben or Ben's loan portfolio, with the remainder attributable principally to the loan involved in the participation loan transaction.
 Refer to Note 6 for a reconciliation of the gain (loss) on financial instruments, net for each of the periods presented herein.